 A group designed to help men fulfill their roles as Christian men.
 Provides education, discussion and fellowship.
 Fr.
 Emil Kapaun, a Medal of Honor winner and Servant of God, died in a POW camp in Korea and his cause for canonization is in the process.
 Please contact Mark Dellasega at 252.355.2063.

 Turn Over A New Leaf Book Club

-This beautiful ministry covers the following areas: Education, Pastoral Care, Public Policy and Prayer and Worship.
-To volunteer and/or lead in these areas and various events throughout the diocese, (March for Life) please contact Andrew and Natalie Votipka at 716-796-5946.
+This beautiful ministry covers the following areas: Education, Pastoral Care, Public Policy, Prayer and Worship, Embrace Grace and March for Life.
+To volunteer and/or lead in these areas and various events throughout the diocese, (March for Life) please contact Joan Mansfield at StPeterRespectLife@gmail.com

 These are dedicated parishioners who care of and set up the articles used in the celebration of the Eucharist.
 They keep the altar area and sacristy clean; take care of the vestments and sacred vessels.
 It involves sharing responsibilities with several others and takes a couple hours a week.
 Please see the Priests.